 - In Star Trek: Generations, Soran protected his missile launch site with a massive force field wall.
-Unfortunately, it didn't penetrate the ground, which allowed Picard to bypass it through a tight rock arch it happened to rest on.
+Fortunately, it didn't penetrate the ground, which allowed Picard to bypass it through a tight rock arch it happened to rest on.
 Also an inversion, as Soran is the one inside the force field.

 - Atlantis has one built into its Stargate, serving the same function as the Iris on Earth's Stargate, with the extra advantage that it can't be overheated by firing exotic weapons through the Stargate (something Earth's Iris has had to deal with).

 - Stargate SG-1 once features an interesting variant — a prison cell that uses the force of gravity as its "Force-Field Door".
 The cell is a long corridor with a dead end hooked up to an Artificial Gravity generator.
 When this is turned on, the end of the corridor becomes the floor of a deep pit, thus preventing escape for anyone inside (and ensuring a painful landing for an unprepared prisoner).
 When turned off, the "pit" becomes a corridor again, and guards can walk in or out.
 The resulting perspective shifts allowed for nice little Camera Tricks.
 The flaw is the same as that of any Force-Field Door: cut the power, and the prisoner can simply walk out.

 - One Star Trek: The Next Generation episode "We'll Always Have Paris" had the bar variant in Dr. Manheim's lab.